 Did you know that ziplining was invented in Costa Rica?
 Racing through the treetops is a must-do on your list.
 I have ziplined in Costa Rica a few times, and it’s an experience that never gets old.

 Flying through the forest, seeing the trees from above, and being up in the clouds is a magical moment you can’t miss.
-These tours, also referred to as canopy tours, are available across Costa Rica, but the most popular location to zipline is the Monteverde area.
+These tours, also referred to as canopy tours, are available across Costa Rica, but my favorite location to zipline is the Monteverde area.

 🍃 Zip through Monteverde with this Black woman-owned tour company! 🌿